evmckinney9/python-template/.github/ISSUE_TEMPLATE/feature.md

----
 name: "\U0001F680 Feature Request"
-about: "I have a suggestion \U0001F642!"
+description: I have a suggestion \U0001F642!
 title: ''
-labels: 'enhancement'
+labels: ['enhancement']
 assignees: 'evmckinney9'

----

-## Feature Request
+body:

+- type: markdown
+  attributes:
+  value: Please make sure to browse the opened and closed issues to make sure that this idea has not previously been discussed.

+- type: textarea
+  attributes:
-**Is your feature request related to a problem?
-Please describe.**
+  label: Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
+  description: A clear and concise description of what the problem is.
 Ex.
 I have an issue when [...]
+  validations:
+  required: true

+- type: textarea
+  attributes:
-**Describe the solution you'd like**
+  label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+  description: A clear and concise description of what you want to happen.
 Add any considered drawbacks.
+  validations:
+  required: true

+- type: textarea
+  attributes:
-**Describe alternatives you've considered**
+  label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+  description: A clear and concise description of any alternative solutions or features you've considered.
+  validations:
+  required: false

+- type: textarea
+  attributes:
-**Teachability, Documentation, Adoption, Migration Strategy** If you can, explain how users will be able to use this and possibly write out a version the docs.
-Maybe a screenshot or design?
+  label: Teachability, Documentation, Adoption, Migration Strategy
+  description: If you can, explain how users will be able to use this and possibly write out a version of the docs.
+Maybe include a screenshot or design?
+  validations:
+  required: false